nedbat/coveragepy/doc/config.rst

 ``concurrency`` (string, default "thread"): the name of the concurrency library in use by the product code.
-If your program uses `gevent`_, `greenlet`_, or `eventlet`_, you must name that library in this option, or coverage will produce very wrong results.
+If your program uses `gevent`_, `greenlet`_, or `eventlet`_, you must name that library in this option, or coverage.py will produce very wrong results.

 .. _greenlet: http://greenlet.readthedocs.org/en/latest/
 .. _gevent: http://www.gevent.org/